AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 #### Profile

 The Profile schema is a single representation of the attributes of both identified and partially-identified subjects.
-Profiles that are highly identified may be used for personal communications or highly targeted engagements, and can contain detailed personal information such as name, gender, date of birth, location, and contact information like phone number and email address.
+Profiles that are highly identified may be used for personal communications or targeted engagements, and can contain detailed personal information such as name, gender, date of birth, location, and contact information like phone number and email address.

 Less-identified profiles may consist of only anonymous behavioral signals, such as browser cookies.
 In that case, the sparse profile data is used to build an information base into which the interests and preferences of the anonymous profile are collated and stored (by the Unified Profile Service).
-These identifiers may become more detailed over time as the subject signs up for notifications, subscriptions, purchases, etc. This increase in profile attributes may eventually result in an identified subject which allows for a higher degree of targeted engagement.
+These identifiers may become more detailed over time as the subject signs up for notifications, subscriptions, purchases, etc. This increase in profile attributes may eventually result in an identified subject and allow for a higher degree of targeted engagement.

 ## Schema Registry

-The Schema Registry is used to access the Schema Library, providing a User Interface (the Data Model workspace, outlined below) and a RESTful API from which all available schemas are discoverable.
+The Schema Registry is used to access the Schema Library, providing a user interface (the Data Model workspace, outlined below) and a RESTful API from which all available schemas are discoverable.

 Using API calls and/or the Data Model workspace, you are able to view, manage, and extend all schemas made available to you by Adobe, platform partners, and vendors whose applications you use.
-The Schema Registry also allows you to use API calls in order to view and create custom schemas.
+The Schema Registry also allows you to create and manage new schemas through both the API and user interface.

-For more information on using the Schema Registry, see the [Adobe Cloud Platform: Schema Registry Development Guide](../acp_schema_registry.md).
+For more information on using the Schema Registry API, see the [Adobe Cloud Platform: Schema Registry Development Guide](../acp_schema_registry.md).

 ## Data Model Workspace

-The Data Model workspace provides a visualization of the Schema Library allowing you to view all of the schemas available on the platform, as well as perform Schema Registry actions such as extending an existing schema and creating a new one.
+The Data Model workspace provides a visualization of the Schema Library allowing you to view all of the schemas available to you, as well as perform Schema Registry actions such as extending an existing schema and creating a new one.

 Once you log in to Adobe Cloud Platform, click on Data Model in the top navigation and you will be taken to the Data Model workspace.
 You will then see a list of schemas, aka the Schema Library, where you can view, manage, and extend all available schemas as required.